LukeIreland1/trump-tweet-semantics/docs/report.md

 I needed more methods of sentiment analysis, so I decided on Random Forests, [XGBoost](https://www.datacamp.com/community/tutorials/xgboost-in-python)[^9], Logistic Regression and Multilayer Perceptron models to compare to my Naive Bayes classifier.

-Naive Bayes classifiers are simple probabilistic classifers which applies Bayes' theorem of naive assumptions between the features.
+Naive Bayes classifiers are simple probabilistic classifers which apply Bayes' theorem of naive assumptions between the features.
 I will be using a Multinomial Naive Bayes classifier, which uses feature vectors in the form of histograms, which count the number of times an event (in this case - sentiment) was observed in a particular instance (in this case - document)[^11].

 ```python
 sentiments = {